 Everything for lunch was great.

-Gerry’s Wicked Thai Chicken Soup was really tasty with lots of flavour from it’s coconut base, chicken, mushrooms and basil and just enough heat to justify the “Wicked”.
-The DIY sandwich option was a great choice, and we’ve actually used it again when were were jumping a train for quick in transit dinner option.
+Gerry’s Wicked Thai Chicken Soup was really tasty with lots of flavour from its coconut base, chicken, mushrooms and basil and just enough heat to justify the “Wicked”.
+The DIY sandwich option was a great choice, and we’ve actually used it again when we were jumping a train for a quick in-transit dinner option.